-The purpose of this paper is to explain some systematic differences between algebraic and topological triangulated categories.
-There are certain properties - defined entirely in terms of the triangulated structure - which hold in all algebraic examples, but which can fail in general.
-The precise statements use the n-order of a triangulated category, for n a natural number (see Definition 2.1).
-The n-order is a non-negative integer (or infinity), and it measures, roughly speaking, 'how strongly' the relation $n \cdot Y/n = 0$ holds for the objects Y in a given triangulated category (where Y/n denotes a cone of multiplication by n on Y).
-Our main results are:

-- The n-order of every algebraic triangulated category is infinite (Theorem 3.3). - For every prime p, the p-order of every topological triangulated category is at least p-1 (Theorem 8.2). - For every prime p, the p-order of the p-local stable homotopy category is exactly p-1 (Corollary 8.3).

-In particular, the p-local stable homotopy category is not algebraic for any prime p; this is folklore for p = 2, but seems to be a new result for odd primes p.
+The purpose of this paper is to explain some basic properties of topological triangulated categories and provide a lower bound on their p-order for a prime p.
+The p-order of a triangulated category is a non-negative integer (or infinity), and it measures, informally speaking, 'how strongly' the relation $p \cdot Y/p = 0$ holds, where Y/p denotes a cone of multiplication by p on Y. Our main result is Theorem 5.3, saying that the p-order of a topological triangulated category is at least p - 1.
+In the companion paper [30], we prove some complementary results: the porder of every algebraic triangulated category is infinite [30, Theorem 2.2] and the p-order of the p-local stable homotopy category is at most p - 1 [30, Theorem 3.1].
+Hence the p-order of the p-local stable homotopy category is exactly p - 1, and the p-local stable homotopy category is not algebraic for any prime p.

-One of the technical innovations in this paper is the use of Δ -sets for studying cofibration categories.
-We develop certain foundations about enrichments of cofibration categories by Δ -sets that seem to be new - and hopefully of independent interest.
-In particular we generalize the theory of 'framings' (or 'cosimplicial resolutions') from model categories to cofibration categories.
-Theorem 6.10 shows that the category of frames (certain homotopically constant co- Δ -objects) in any cofibration category is again a cofibration category, and that the homotopy category does not change when passing to frames.
-Theorem 6.17 shows that the category of frames in a saturated cofibration category is always a Δ -cofibration category (compare Definition 6.15), the analog of simplicial model category in this context.
-In summary, one could say that Δ -sets are to cofibration categories what simplicial sets are to model categories.
+Our main technical innovation is the use of Δ -sets for studying cofibration categories.
+We develop certain foundations about enrichments of cofibration categories by Δ -sets that we hope to be of independent interest.
+In particular, we generalize the theory of 'framings' (or 'cosimplicial resolutions') from model categories to cofibration categories.
+Theorem 3.10 shows that the category of frames (certain homotopically constant co- Δ -objects) in any cofibration category is again a cofibration category, and that the homotopy category does not change when passing to frames.
+Theorem 3.17 shows that the category of frames in a saturated cofibration category is always a Δ -cofibration category (cf. Definition 3.15), the analog of simplicial model category.
+So one could say that Δ -sets are to cofibration categories what simplicial sets are to model categories.